himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 Interactive forms in PDF documents offer a convenient approach to collecting and inputting data directly within the document itself.

-The following are the steps to fill out the forms.
+To fill out a form:
- 1. Open a PDF document containing an interactive form using the PDF Viewer.
+ 1. Open a PDF document containing an interactive form.
  2. Navigate to the `form` fields, which include text fields, radio buttons, checkboxes, and drop-down lists.
  3. Click on a `form` field to select it.
 You can then type your input or make selections based on the type of field.
  4. Move between form fields using the `Tab` key on your keyboard or by clicking on the desired field.
  5. Click `Save` to retain the changes.
- 6. You can print the form or share it digitally after saving all the changes.
+ 6. You can print the form or digitally share it after saving all the changes.

 ### Splitting and Merging PDFs